 Dr. Cristina Amon joined the University of Toronto (U of T) in 2006 as Dean of the Faculty of Applied Science & Engineering and Alumni Chair Professor in Mechanical and Industrial Engineering.
 Since her appointment, she has created programs to foster collaborative scholarship, enhance student experience, encourage active learning, promote research excellence and accelerate innovation.

 Under her leadership, U of T Engineering has become a global intellectual hub for interdisciplinary research and education, introducing a number of key Faculty-wide initiatives such as undergraduate programming in energy, global engineering and engineering business, a professional master’s degree (MEng) which offers the option to focus on entrepreneurship, leadership, innovation and technology in engineering, or in cities engineering and management, and PhD programs in Engineering Education and Clinical Engineering.

 Dean Amon has also led the creation of cross-Faculty centres and institutes in the areas of healthcare engineering, sustainable energy, global engineering, identity, privacy and security, design innovation, as well as leadership education in engineering.
-During her tenure as Dean, research and graduate programs have experienced unprecedented growth, with an increase of over 50 per cent in the number of doctoral students and more than double the number of professional master’s students.
+During her tenure as Dean, the Faculty's momentum has been extraordinary; research and graduate programs have experienced unprecedented growth, with an increase of over 60 per cent in doctoral students and more than double the number of professional master’s students.